 Good websites play an important role in the design of blended (hybrid) learning programs, and this is especially true for second language learning.
-As an undergraduate, I studied graphic design, and I have subsequently acquired additional design skills in recent years.
-I have the knowledge of coding, Adobe software, Apple software, WordPress, and other skills that are necessary for creating websites that work well and provide numerous affordances for the learning and teaching of foreign languages and cultures.
-Additionally, I am able to create digital resources for tablet computers and smart phones, and I am able to create interactive and multimedia materials, including advanced presentation materials.
+As an undergraduate, I studied art and graphic design, and I have subsequently acquired additional skills and knowledge for web design.
+I have mastered HTML coding, various Adobe software programs, various Apple software programs, WordPress, and other skills that are necessary for creating websites that work well and provide numerous affordances for the learning and teaching of foreign languages and cultures.
+Furthermore, I am able to create digital resources for tablet computers and smart phones, and I am able to create interactive and multimedia materials, including advanced presentation materials.

 As technology specialist for the Hawaii English Language Program,